hyunsungP/ACN/README.md

 Face alignment with GUI

-You can download weights for ACN from the link below:
+You can download weights for ACN from the link:

 https://drive.google.com/file/d/12aFpNTJIJXIbfM6caESP_XlHLGGezVDY/view?usp=sharing

 Put ACN.tar into ./weights/ACN.tar

-You can download weights for pyramidbox from the link below:
+You can download weights for pyramidbox from the link:

 https://github.com/cs-giung/face-detection-pytorch